 So you’ve decided to go green and switch to an electric car—congratulations!
 Or you’ve decided you never want to pull into another gas station again except to get snacks.
-Either way, with the purchase of your new electric vehicle, you’re likely looking into a secondary purchase: an Electric Vehicle Service Equipment (EVSE), or as we like to call them, chargers.
+Either way, with the purchase of your an electric vehicle, you’re likely looking into a secondary purchase: an Electric Vehicle Service Equipment (EVSE), or as we like to call them, electric car chargers.

 You’ll first have to decide between a Level 1 and Level 2 charger.
 Go with a Level 2 charger that is 240 volts.
 A Level 2 will cut charging time from 18 hours to under 3 and is a good investment for any future EV you may have.
 If your car can only handle 110 volts at a time, don’t worry; a Level 2 will still work with any model.